uuverifiers/ostrich/README.md

 In general, OSTRICH supports all options of the [Princess SMT solver](https://github.com/uuverifiers/princess), which can be displayed with `./ostrich -h`.

-There are some additional options offered by OSTRICH:
+There are some additional string-specific options offered by OSTRICH:

 | Option                    | Explanation                                                                                  |
 |---------------------------|----------------------------------------------------------------------------------------------|